Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

-We now turn to the notion of Bayesian Mechanisms, where players' valuations are drawn from a prior distribution that is common knowledge.
-Recently, Daskalakis and Weinberg~\cite{Costis-2015-sched} show that there is a polynomial-time 2-approximately optimal Bayesian mechanism for makespan minimization for unrelated machines.
-We complement this result by showing an appropriate lower bound of 1.25.
-No lower bound for Bayesian mechanisms in multi-parameter settings was previously known.
-In what follows we restrict our attention to deterministic mechanisms.
+We now turn to the notion of Bayesian mechanisms, where players' valuations are drawn from a distribution that is public knowledge.
+We show a lower bound of $1.2$ (even for two machines and three tasks).
+No lower bound for Bayesian Incentive Compatible mechanisms in multi-parameter settings was previously known.
+In what follows, we restrict our attention to deterministic mechanisms that deterministically output an allocation (in particular, for any given input each task will be always deterministically allocated to the same machine).